 While the original was a Xbox 360 exclusive, Saints Row 2 was released on the PS3 and PC as well, so a look at the different versions is in order.
-The PS3 version is mostly identical to the 360 version in that both of them look kind of ugly and low-res and have absolutely horrible frame rates regularly dipping below 20 fps along with severe screen tearing issues, as well as really awful “HDR” (not to be confused with true HDR) lighting that can’t be turned off and makes the game look overly washed out.
+The PS3 version is mostly identical to the 360 version in that both of them look kind of ugly and low-res and have absolutely horrible frame rates regularly dipping below 20 fps along with severe screen tearing issues, as well as really awful “HDR” (not to be confused with modern HDR) lighting that can’t be turned off and makes the game look overly washed out.
 The game is so fun that the technical problems don’t drag it down as much as they potentially could, but it does feel extremely rough by modern standards.
 Just like with the original Saints Row, playing on the Xbox One X offers by far the best console experience as Microsoft’s premium machine has enough grunt to brute-force its way through the performance issues.

 The PC version, outsourced by THQ to the hobo living in the dumpster behind the office (actually to CD Projekt — yes, that CD Projekt of GOG.com and The Witcher fame, but this was apparently the work of their now-defunct Chinese branch or something along those lines) without consulting Volition until it was quite far along, has the potential to be the best version by far, the only minor problem is that it’s completely broken out of the box and you WILL need to do a lot of tinkering to get it to work properly.
 The Gentlemen of the Row super mod is practically essential for the PC version, and if you’re on Windows 7 you also need Saints Row 2 Powertools to make your game not run like a Benny Hill chase scene.
 Windows 8 and 10 run the game at the proper speed, which for me justified the Windows 10 upgrade all on its own.